Discover the Cost of Heroin Addiction Per Day in the U.S.

 Some who struggle with heroin addiction may qualify for free or low-cost heroin treatment on behalf of government funding and nonprofit organizations.
 Health insurers including Medicare, Medicaid, state-financed insurance, and military insurance may cover all costs associated with heroin treatment.
 Most heroin treatment centers offer a long list of payment options, and are willing to help you arrive at a financial solution that provides you or your loved one with treatment as needed.

-If you or a loved one needs help fighting heroin addiction, call our 24/7 confidential helpline at 800-483-2193.
+If you or a loved one needs help fighting heroin addiction, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 One of our caring addiction counselors will discuss all your heroin treatment options, and help you find affordable detox centers in your area ready to guide you along the path to lifelong sobriety from heroin.